baohuiming/docker-compose-mongodb-replicaset/README.md

 3 nodes mongodb replicaset via docker compose

 # Use
-1. add the following to /etc/hosts **It's very important for the client to connect to mongo1/2/3 perspectively.**
+1. On Docker Desktop: add the following to /etc/hosts **It's very important for the client to connect to mongo1/2/3 perspectively.**
 ```
 127.0.0.1       mongo1
 127.0.0.1       mongo2
 127.0.0.1       mongo3
 ```

 2. run via bash
 ```
 docker-compose up -d --wait